Giardiasis: Pathophysiology

 The life cycle of Giardia consists of a cyst form and a trophozoite form.
-The cyst form is infectious and once it has found a host, transforms into the trophozoite form.
+The cyst form is infectious and once it has found a host, it transforms into the trophozoite form.
 This trophozoite attaches to the intestinal wall and replicates within the gut.
-As trophozoites continue along the gastrointestinal tract, they convert back to their cyst form which is then excreted with feces.
+As trophozoites continue along the gastrointestinal tract, they convert back to their cyst form, which is then excreted with faeces.
 Ingestion of only a few of these cysts is needed to generate infection in another host.

 Infection with Giardia results in decreased expression of brush border enzymes, morphological changes to the microvillus, increased intestinal permeability, and programmed cell death of small intestinal epithelial cells.
 Both trophozoites and cysts are contained within the gastrointestinal tract and do not invade beyond it.

 The attachment of trophozoites causes villous flattening and inhibition of enzymes that break down disaccharide sugars in the intestines.
 Ultimately, the community of microorganisms that lives in the intestine may overgrow and may be the cause of further symptoms, though this idea has not been fully investigated.
-The alteration of the villi leads to an inability of nutrient and water absorption from the intestine, resulting in diarrhea, one of the predominant symptoms.
+The alteration of the villi leads to an inability of nutrient and water absorption from the intestine, resulting in diarrhoea, one of the predominant symptoms.
 In the case of asymptomatic giardiasis, there can be malabsorption with or without histological changes to the small intestine.
-The degree to which malabsorption occurs in symptomatic and asymptomatic cases is highly varied.
+The degree to which malabsorption occurs in symptomatic and asymptomatic cases varies greatly.

 The species Giardia intestinalis uses enzymes that break down proteins to attack the villi of the brush border and appears to increase crypt cell proliferation and crypt length of crypt cells existing on the sides of the villi.
-On an immunological level, activated host T lymphocytes attack endothelial cells that have been injured in order to remove the cell.
+On an immunological level, activated host T lymphocytes attack endothelial cells that have been injured to remove the cells.
 This occurs after the disruption of proteins that connect brush border endothelial cells to one another.
 The result is increased intestinal permeability.

 There appears to be a further increase in programmed enterocyte cell death by Giardia intestinalis, which further damages the intestinal barrier and increases permeability.
-There is significant upregulation of the programmed cell death cascade by the parasite, and, furthermore, substantial downregulation of the anti-apoptotic protein Bcl-2 and upregulation of the proapoptotic protein Bax.
+There is significant upregulation of the programmed cell death cascade by the parasite, and substantial downregulation of the anti-apoptotic protein Bcl-2 and upregulation of the proapoptotic protein Bax.
 These connections suggest a role of caspase-dependent apoptosis in the pathogenesis of giardiasis.

-Giardia protects its own growth by reducing the formation of the gas nitric oxide by consuming all local arginine, which is the amino acid necessary to make nitric oxide.
+Giardia protects its growth by reducing the formation of the gas nitric oxide by consuming all local arginine, which is the amino acid necessary to make nitric oxide.
 Arginine starvation is known to be a cause of programmed cell death, and local removal is a strong apoptotic agent.

-Host defense
+Host defence

-Host defense against Giardia consists of natural barriers, production of nitric oxide, and activation of the innate and adaptive immune systems.
+Host defence against Giardia consists of natural barriers, production of nitric oxide, and activation of the innate and adaptive immune systems.

 Natural barriers

-Natural barriers defend against parasite entering the host's body.
+Natural barriers defend against the parasite entering the host's body.
 Natural barriers consist of mucus layers, bile salt, proteases, and lipases.
 Additionally, peristalsis and the renewal of enterocytes provide further protection against parasites.